jbuxt/soc_colab/README.md

 # soc_colab
-Code from collaboration with JF on SOC in complex systems.
+Code from collaboration with JF on potential SOC in complex systems.